A Patient Asks: “How do you treat snoring?”

 - Some observational studies suggest side-sleeping will reduce snoring.
 Unfortunately, learning to sleep on your side if you’re used to sleeping on your back is hard.
 Studies suggest only 50% of people manage to switch, and this often after weeks, or even months, of trying.
 One trick is to wear a nightshirt with a pocket sewn into position over the spine into which is placed a tennis ball.
 If, while sleeping, you unconsciously try to revert to the supine position, the tennis ball will stop you, often without waking you up.

-- Oral appliances can be made that increase the size of the upper airway, which decreases snoring, usually by advancing the jaw forward, changing the position of the soft palate, retracting the tongue, or a combination of all of them.
+- Oral appliances can be made that increase the size of the upper airway, which decreases snoring, usually by advancing the jaw forward, changing the position of the soft palate, retracting the tongue, or a combination of all of three.
 These must be custom crafted by a dentist with expertise in sleep-related breathing problems.

 - CPAP can be used even in the absence of sleep apnea to reduce snoring.